splunk/security_content/README.md

 A complete use case, specifically built to detect, investigate, and respond to a specific threat like [Credential Dumping](https://github.com/splunk/security-content/blob/develop/stories/credential_dumping.yml) or [Ransomware]().
 A group of detections and a response make up an analytic story, they are associated with the tag `analytics_story: <name>`.

 # Execute an Analytic Story 🏃‍♀️
-Download and install the latest version of [Splunk Analytic Story Execution] (https://github.com/splunk/analytic_story_execution/releases).
+Download and install the latest version of [Splunk Analytic Story Execution](https://github.com/splunk/analytic_story_execution/releases).
 This Splunk application will help the user do the following:

 1. Execute an analytic story in an ad-hoc mode and view the results.
 2. Schedule all the detection searches in an analytic story.